MechFroG88/mechfrog88.github.io/_posts/bamboofox-ctf-2021/2021-01-18-gamers-cipher.markdown

 ## Observation

-I spent a lot of time analyzing the multiplication defined in the code only to realized that it is something well known online.
-The Nim group has well defined addition and multiplication which has additive inverse, multiplicative inverse, and addition and multiplication are both associative and commutative.
+I spent a lot of time analyzing the multiplication defined in the code only to realize that it is actually something well known.
+The Nim group has well defined addition and multiplication which has additive inverse, multiplicative inverse, associative and commutative for both addition and multiplication.
 There are also multiplicative identity 1 and additive identity 0.
-Here the wiki link, [Nimber](https://en.wikipedia.org/wiki/Nimber)
+Here is the wiki link, [Nimber](https://en.wikipedia.org/wiki/Nimber)

 ## Solution

-The encrypted flag is basically means
+Each element in the encrypted flag basically means

 $$ flag[i] = key^{i} + f(key,i)$$

 $$ f(key,i) = \sum_{j = 0}^{n-1} m[j] \cdot key^{j} \cdot (key^{i})^{n-1-j} $$

-Note: The $$+$$ and $$ \cdot $$ are nim's addition and multiplication.
+Note: The $$+$$ and $$ \cdot $$ are nim's addition and multiplication respectively.

 Now that's really great!
 Because we have n unknowns (which is each character of the flag) and n equations.
-We can then solve this using gaussian elimination.
+We can then find a solution using gaussian elimination.

 <button class="collapsible btn" id="matrix">Matrix</button>